Eating to Learn, Learning to Eat

 Can school lunch programs legally buy or accept donated produce from a famers market or directly from a grower to serve to students?

 The answer is yes!
 Sometimes local sanitarians have concerns about purchasing local foods.
 For that reason, the Minnesota Department of Health, Minnesota Department of Agriculture and University of Minnesota Extension have reviewed the state and federal laws associated with these questions.
 Those agencies worked together to create several fact sheets to answer food safety questions .
-Get those fact sheets here.
+Get the fact sheets from the University of Minnesota.

 Is it worth the effort?